-Listed in: Short Stories · Ohio and Regional · American Literature · Women Authors · Diaries and Journals
+Listed in: Short Stories (single author) · Ohio and Regional · American Literature · Women Authors · Diaries and Journals

 The seventeen narratives of The Common Lot and Other Stories, published in popular magazines across the United States between 1908 and 1921 and collected here for the first time, are driven by Emma Bell Miles’s singular vision of the mountain people of her home in southeastern Tennessee.
 That vision is shaped by her strong sense of social justice, her naturalist’s sensibility, and her insider’s perspective.

 “We’re just beginning to understand Miles’s creative output.
 The publication of her short stories, seen again in print for the first time in a hundred years, marks an important contribution to scholarship on rural Appalachian fiction and her role in women’s fiction of the era.
 Grace Toney Edwards is the leading authority today on Miles’s writings, and is the one to interpret and bring these stories forward.”

 Steven Cox, editor of Once I Too Had Wings: The Journals of Emma Bell Miles, 1908–1918

 Previously examined only by a handful of scholars, the journals of Emma Bell Miles (1879–1919) contain poignant and incisive accounts of nature and a woman’s perspective on love and marriage, death customs, child raising, medical care, and subsistence on the land in southern Appalachia in the early twentieth century.

 “A crucial, rare, and enlightening resource.
 This work has the potential to deepen our understanding of the challenges and rewards of Appalachian women writing.”